greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >For example, matrix factorization and deep learning.
 >Matrix factorizations such as isomap, PCA, SVD and others are not knowledge graph representation techniques, but dimensionality reduction techniques.

-**We appreciate the reviewer's perspective; however, given the scope of this review, we believe our technique groups are within reason.
+**We grouped techniques based on their functionality.
 We agree that the title for this section is a bit ambigious and we have changed our title to the following: "representational learning techniques" (diff provided below).
-Given our defintion of knowledge graphs, we view that the methods we disucss can be applied to knowledge graphs.**
+We take the viewpoint that these methods can be applied to knowledge graphs and have updated text to be more explicit on this point.**

 ```diff
 - In the next sections we review the unifying techniques that construct this low dimensional space and unifying applications that use this space to solve biomedical problems.